HTML <var> tag

 Example of <var> code

-Example of a regular sentence that has a variable contained within it.
+Example of a regular sentence with a variable contained in it.

 Within an HTML tag, an attribute dictates certain aspects of an HTML element.
 Attributes are made up of a name and value pair.
 While the <var> tag does not have any unique attributes, it does utilize all of the standard attributes.